lsmor/template-advent-of-code/README.md

 - [search-algorithms](https://hackage.haskell.org/package/search-algorithms): a blessed interface to bfs, dfs, dijkstra, etc...
 - [mtl](https://hackage.haskell.org/package/mtl): Just in case you need the state monad
 - [pointedlist](https://hackage.haskell.org/package/pointedlist): because AoC loves circual arrays.
+- [bytestring-trie](https://hackage.haskell.org/package/bytestring-trie-0.2.7.2) bytestring based Trie for searching string problems.

 The dependencies are chosen to match a typical AoC season.

+With Respect to `hls`, there is an explicit `hie.yaml` because for some reason `hie-bios` doesn't detect that executables are in solutions folder.

 ## Contributing